 |

-| The King of the Patch, Golden Gate Park |
+| The Queen of the Patch, Golden Gate Park |

 I passed a Pride of Madeira bush (Echium candicans) down by the beach that had a hummingbird feeding on its flowers, but it didn't seem like a good place to sit and try to photograph it in peace.
 Lots of pedestrians and cyclists passing by, and a sedentary homeless guy pontificating about something, so I kept going until I rode past another Echium in full flower.
 I soon spotted the owner of the bush, a tiny Allen's hummingbird who tolerated bees, sparrows, and a lesser goldfinch, but not other hummingbirds.
+He also appears to have allowed a female Allen's hummer to sip all the nectar she wants.

 |